 ‘Tis the season to be jolly, with everything from ice-skating to hot chocolate and caramel apple hot toddies.
 All this and more await at The Winter Village at Fed Square, a winter-long hot spot filled with see-through igloos.

 Gather in the big dining-hall igloo, or book a smaller private one and snuggle up with cold-weather treats.
 There’s a fun program of wintry events and activities ahead, including a ‘bad winter sweater’ party on the Queen’s Birthday long weekend.
-The village is laughing in winter’s face until the first day of spring, 1 September.
+The village is laughing in winter’s face until 29 September.